 Introduction

 An important development of text analytics is the invention of the Latent Dirichlet Allocation (LDA) algorithm (also called topic modeling) in 2003.
 LDA is non negative matrix factorization algorithm.
 A matrix factorization consists of decomposing a matrix into a product of two or more matrices.
 It turned out that these linear algebra techniques have applications for data analysis.
 These applications are generaly referred as data dimension reductions methods.
 Examples of matrix factorization methods in statistics include Factor Analysis, Principal Component Analysis, and Latent Dirichlet Allocation.
 They are all latent variables models, which consist of using observed variables to infer the values for unobserved (or hidden) variables.
-The basic idea of these methods is to find \(\theta_{D,K}\) and \(\phi_{K,V}\) (two sets of hidden variables) from \(W_{D,V}\), the set of observed variables such that: \[W_{D,V} \simeq \theta_{D,K}*\phi_{K,V}\] Where \(D\) is the number of observations, \(V\) is the number of variables; and \(K\) is the number of latent variables.
-We want \(K<<V\), and “hopefully” we can infer a meaning for each of the \(K\) columns of \(\theta_{D,K}\) from each of the \(K\) rows of \(\phi_{K,V}\).
-Also, it turned out that most information about the observations (rows of \(W\)) contained in \(W_{D,V}\) is captured in the reduced matrix \(\theta_{D,K}\), hence the idea of data dimension reduction.
-A major challenge in data dimension reduction is deciding on the appropriate value for \(K\).
+The basic idea of these methods is to find θD,K and ϕK,V (two sets of hidden variables) from WD,V, the set of observed variables such that: WD,V≃θD,K∗ϕK,V Where D is the number of observations, V is the number of variables; and K is the number of latent variables.
+We want K<<V, and “hopefully” we can infer a meaning for each of the K columns of θD,K from each of the K rows of ϕK,V. Also, it turned out that most information about the observations (rows of W) contained in WD,V is captured in the reduced matrix θD,K, hence the idea of data dimension reduction.
+A major challenge in data dimension reduction is deciding on the appropriate value for K.

 To help fix ideas, let’s assume we have exams scores of 100 students on the following subjects: Gaelic, English, History, Arithmetic, Algebra, Geometry (this example is not a text data example, but it is a good one to illustrate the idea of latent variable models).
-The dataset is \(W_{D,V} = W_{100,6}\); that is, 100 observations and 6 variables.
-Let’s assume we want to collapse the \(V = 6\) variables into \(K=2\) variables.
+The dataset is WD,V=W100,6; that is, 100 observations and 6 variables.
+Let’s assume we want to collapse the V=6 variables into K=2 variables.
 Let’s further assume that the first variable may be termed “Humanities”, and the second variable may be termed “Math” (this is a sensible assumption!).
-Thus, we want to create a \(\theta_{100,2}\) matrix that captures most of the informations about the students grades on 6 subjects.
+Thus, we want to create a θ100,2 matrix that captures most of the informations about the students grades on 6 subjects.
 With the two variables, humanities and math, we can quickly learn about the students with the help of, for example, a simple scatterplot.
-The \(\phi\) matrix helps us infer the meanings of the columns of \(\theta\) as humanities and math because (hopefully) one row has big coefficients for Gaelic, English, History, and small coefficients for Arithmetic, Algebra, Geometry; and the second row has big coefficients for Arithmetic, Algebra, Geometry, and small coefficients for Gaelic, English, History.
+The ϕ matrix helps us infer the meanings of the columns of θ as humanities and math because (hopefully) one row has big coefficients for Gaelic, English, History, and small coefficients for Arithmetic, Algebra, Geometry; and the second row has big coefficients for Arithmetic, Algebra, Geometry, and small coefficients for Gaelic, English, History.
 I hope this example provides an intuition of what matrix factorization wants to achieve when used for data analysis.
 The goal is to reduce the dimension of the data, i.e. reduce the number of variables.
 The meaning of each of the new variables is inferred by guessing a name associated with the original variables with highest coefficients for a given new variable.
 In the future, I will provide a numerical example within the context of Factor Analysis.
 Factor analysis is a building block for understanding latent variables models.

-In LDA, the \(W\) matrix is a matrix of words counts, the \(\theta\) matrix is a matrix of topic proporions within each document, and the \(\phi\) matrix is a matrix of each word’s relative importance for each topic.
+In LDA, the W matrix is a matrix of words counts, the θ matrix is a matrix of topic proporions within each document, and the ϕ matrix is a matrix of each word’s relative importance for each topic.

 LDA: the model

-This section provides a mathematical exposition of topic modeling and presents the data generative process used to estimate the \(\theta\) and \(\phi\) matrices.
+This section provides a mathematical exposition of topic modeling and presents the data generative process used to estimate the θ and ϕ matrices.
 LDA is a generative model that represents documents as being generated by a random mixture over latent variables called topics (David M. Blei, Ng, and Jordan 2003).
 A topic is defined as a distribution over words.
-For a given corpus (a collection of documents) of D documents each of length \(N_{d}\) , the generative process for LDA is defined as follows:
+For a given corpus (a collection of documents) of D documents each of length Nd , the generative process for LDA is defined as follows:

-For each topic \(k\), draw a distribution over words \(\phi_k \sim Dirichlet(\beta)\) with \(k = \{1, 2, ...K\}\)
+For each topic k, draw a distribution over words ϕk∼Dirichlet(β) with k={1,2,...K}

-For each document \(d\):
+For each document d:

-Draw a vector of topic proportions \(\theta_d \sim Dirichlet(\alpha)\)
+Draw a vector of topic proportions θd∼Dirichlet(α)

-For each word \(i\)
+For each word i

-Note: Only the words \(w\) are observed.
+Note: Only the words w are observed.

 The above generative process allows us to construct an explicit closed form expression for the joint likelihood of the observed and hidden variables.
-Markov Chain Monte Carlo (MCMC), and Variational Bayes methods can then be used to estimate the parameters \(\theta\) and \(\phi\) (See David M. Blei, Ng, and Jordan (2003); David M. Blei (2012) for further exposition of the method).
-We derive the posterior distribution of the \(\theta\)s and \(\phi\)s in the next section.
+Markov Chain Monte Carlo (MCMC), and Variational Bayes methods can then be used to estimate the parameters θ and ϕ (See David M. Blei, Ng, and Jordan (2003); David M. Blei (2012) for further exposition of the method).
+We derive the posterior distribution of the θs and ϕs in the next section.

-Deriving the \(\theta\) and \(\phi\) values
+Deriving the θ and ϕ values

-Where \(B(\beta)=\frac{\prod_{v=1}^{V}\Gamma(\beta_{v})}{\Gamma(\sum_{v=1}^{V}\beta_{v})}\), and \(\beta=(\beta_{1},...,\beta_{V})\).
-Since we have K independent topics (by assumption), \[p(\phi|\beta)=\prod_{k=1}^{K}\frac{1}{B(\beta)}\prod_{v=1}^{V}\phi_{k,v}^{\beta_{v}-1}\]
+Where B(β)=∏Vv=1Γ(βv)Γ(∑Vv=1βv), and β=(β1,...,βV).
+Since we have K independent topics (by assumption), p(ϕ|β)=K∏k=11B(β)V∏v=1ϕβv−1k,v

-A document d is a distribution over K topics, each having a proportion \(\theta_{d,k}\), i.e. \(\theta_{d,k}\) is the relative importance of the topic k, in the document d.
+A document d is a distribution over K topics, each having a proportion θd,k, i.e. θd,k is the relative importance of the topic k, in the document d.
 We assume:

 That is: